sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/contribution.md

   more complex use cases.
 Kubernetes K3s clusters along with cluster extensions to enhance scalability, manageability, and orchestration capabilities.

-- **Empowerment for Enterprise Customers and Developers:** Provides the tools and infrastructure needed to explore and implement Edge AI solutions, empowering users to leverage Intel's architecture for advanced edge computing applications.
+- **Empowerment for Enterprise Customers and Developers:** Use the provided tools and infrastructure to explore and implement Edge AI solutions; leverage Intel's architecture for using advanced edge computing applications.

 ## New Features